 - A Continuum of Communication Supports for Primary Progressive Aphasia, Oregon Speech-Language Hearing Association, October 2013

-Here you will find articles and other writings from community members with LIS who are participating in our research.
+Here you will find articles and other writings from community members with lockd-in syndrome who are participating in our research.
 You will also find newsletters featuring our research.